dheerajk7/Hospital-API/README.md

 4 /patients/:id/create_report -> Creating report these requires doctor's login
-5 /patients/:id/all_reports -> Getting all reports with patient ID these requires doctor's login 6 /reports/:status -> Getting all the report with particular status these requires doctor's login 7 /reports/:code -> Getting report with the code these doesn't requires doctor's login
+5 /patients/:id/all_reports -> Getting all reports with patient ID these requires doctor's login 6 /reports/:status -> Getting all the report with particular status these requires doctor's login 7 /reports/:code -> Getting report with the code these doesn't requires doctor's login.